 Northbound along the German Fairy Tale Route to the Sea – medieval towns with historic timber framed houses.
 Visit charming towns like Hamelin, Marburg and Bremen as well as Berlin, Germany’s Capital City!

+German Fairy Tale Berlin Rail Tour.
 Who did not go to sleep dreaming about “Little Red Riding Hood”, who did not fear for the seven little goats hiding from the wolf, and who did not set out into the forest, searching for “Rumpelstiltskin”?
-To honour the two brothers who brought us so much joy, fun and excitement, take a journey along the Fairy Tale Route and find out where the Brothers Grimm lived and worked, see the places and landscapes in which their fairy tales are set.
+To honor the two brothers who brought us so much joy, fun, and excitement, take a journey along the Fairy Tale Route and find out where the Brothers Grimm lived and worked, see the places and landscapes in which their fairy tales are set.

 Price per Person